wprusik/mbart-rest-api/README.md

 # BART Translator REST API

-The program launches the REST API to the mBART interpreter (uses the mbart-large-50 model), containing the following endpoints:
+The program launches a REST API to an mBART interpreter (uses the mbart-large-50 model), containing the following endpoints:

 ```
 GET    /              healthcheck